tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

       Contains UL- and RACH-related settings, scheduled to transmit via RRC protocol at 16 ms after cell configuration, and then repeats every 80 ms.

-Reception of system information is detrimental to the transition of UE RRC state.
-SIB1 is necessary for switching from `IDLE_CELL_SELECTION` to `IDLE_WAIT_SYSTEM_INFO`.
-After that, MIB and SIB2 are required to switch to `IDLE_CAMPED_NORMALLY`.
+Reception of system information is detrimental to a UE in order to advance in its lifecycle.
+MIB enables the UE to increase the initial DL bandwidth of 6 RBs to the actual operating bandwidth of the network.
+SIB1 provides information necessary for initial cell selection procedure (explained in the next section).
+And finally SIB2 is necessary before the UE can switch to CONNECTED state.

 .. _sec-initial-cell-selection: